Here’s How Jennifer Aniston Celebrated The Big 5-0 — With Brad Pitt

 Jennifer Aniston was her amazing, bubbly self.

-If there were any doubts that Jen was still suffering from any of the lingering trauma from her break-up with Justin Theroux, they were swiftly put to bed.
+If there were any doubts that Jen was still suffering from any of the lingering trauma from her breakup with Justin Theroux, they were swiftly put to bed.
 According to those who witnessed the party, Jen was very excited to host everyone at the bash, and while she apparently didn’t pay any “special” attention to Brad Pitt, as noted by People, she was very comfortable on her 50th.

 “She was super nice, had a great spirit.
 Just a lot of hugs, very bubbly, energy, she was great overall,” said DJ Prince about the birthday gal.